Elephant random walks on infinite Cayley trees: Preliminaries

 Note that $P$ is a symmetric matrix with Perron-Frobenius eigenvalue $\lambda_1 = 1$ with eigenvector $\bone_d$ and second eigenvalue $\lambda_2 = \frac{pd - 1}{d - 1}$, with multiplicity $d - 1$.
 Notice that $p = \frac{d + 1}{2d}$ is equivalent to the condition $\lambda_2 = \frac{1}{2}\lambda_1$, which defines the critical regime for the urn process described above.
 This is precisely how the critical probability $p_d = \frac{d + 1}{2d}$ arises.
 Using the embedding of the urn process into a continuous-time multi-type branching process (due to \cite{athreya1972branching}), one may prove that for any $a \in \cS$,

 See, e.g., Theorem~3.21 of \cite{janson2004functional}, who also obtained fluctuations of these proportions (see Theorems~3.22-3.24 of his paper).
 In fact, one may also prove the following estimates on the rate of convergence. \begin{lemma} Let $p \in [0, 1)$.
-Then for any $m \ge 1$ and $a \in \cS$,
+For any $m \ge 1$, there exists a constant $C'_{p, d, m} > 0$ such that for any $a \in \cS$, one has

-\end{lemma} For the MERW on $\bbZ^d$, a result of this form was worked out in Lemma~4.3 of \cite{qin2025recurrence} for the moments of $\big|\frac{N_n(\be_i) + N_n(-\be_i)}{n} - \frac{1}{d}\big|$.
-The proof utilises a stochastic approximation decomposition together with the Burkholder-Davis-Gundy inequality \cite{davis1970intergrability}.
+In fact, for any $m \ge 2$, one may take $C'_{p, d, m} = C'_{p, d} \cdot m$ for some constant $C'_{p, d} > 0$. \end{lemma} For the MERW on $\bbZ^d$, a result of this form was worked out in Lemma~4.3 of \cite{qin2025recurrence} for the moments of $\big|\frac{N_n(\be_i) + N_n(-\be_i)}{n} - \frac{1}{d}\big|$.
+The proof utilises the Burkholder-Davis-Gundy inequality \cite{davis1970intergrability}.
 Since that argument works here almost verbatim, we omit the proof.
+We are explicitly specifying the dependence of $C'_{p, d, m}$ on $m$ (see, e.g., \cite[Chapter 11]{chow2003probability}) as we shall choose an optimal $m$ in a later argument.